uesseu/ntag/README.md

 - Tag does not removed even if file is moved.
 - Not so light weighted, because of python.
   + But has enough speed for daily life.
-- Written for "me".
 - Color is only for unix like system now.
-  + If I or you want color in windows, it may be developped.
 - Add comment for files.
+- Written for "me".

+I am a heavy user of ntag and this is the only fact which may give it reliability.

 # Install